DorukCem/Cloth_Simulation/README.md

 Cloth simulation in C++ rendered using SFML

-Pyhsics are simulated using "Verlet Physics"
+Physics are simulated using "Verlet Physics"

 References: